$89,500 Grant Received from ASPCA

 The Charleston Regional Spay Neuter Center, Inc. dba Fix’Em Clinic, is proud to announce an $89,500.00 grant from the American Society for the Prevention of Cruelty to Animals, (ASPCA).
 The funds are designated for equipment, caging, and supplies for the new stand alone spay/neuter clinic located at 102 Dee Dr. in Charleston, WV.

-They will accomplish this at the Fix’Em Clinic by spaying and neutering around 7,000 dogs and cats every year at a cost substantially lower than the average fee in our area.
+We will accomplish this at the Fix’Em Clinic by spaying and neutering around 5,000 dogs and cats every year at a cost substantially lower than the average fee in our area.
 This clinic model is called a High-Quality, High-Volume, Affordable Spay/Neuter clinic.